kira-03/Cinepal/README.md

 🔒 Logout: Seamlessly manage your account and ensure your privacy.

+This project is just the beginning—a prototype laying the groundwork for future innovations in movie recommendation technology.
-Excited to continue enhancing Cinepal and shaping the future of movie discovery! 🚀
+Excited to continue shaping the future of cinema discovery! 🚀